-Ona Tolliver serves The University of Texas at Tyler as the Vice President for Student success.
-She joined UT Tyler in 2008 as the Director for Student Life and Leadership and in 2010 she progressed to the role of Dean of Students and Assistant Vice President for Student Affairs.
+Ona Tolliver serves The University of Texas at Tyler as the Senior Vice President for Student Success.
+She joined UT Tyler in 2008 as the Director of Student Life and Leadership and in 2010 she progressed to the role of Dean of Students and Assistant Vice President for Student Affairs.
 Having worked in Higher Education, specifically in the field of Student Affairs, for more than twenty five years she brings a wealth of knowledge and experience to her work with students in the areas of student engagement, civic responsibility, retention, support and leadership.
 Ona’s experience in Higher Education includes working specifically with student development, policy and student transition.

 Ona has worked with various community organizations including the local food bank, and agencies supporting the education and prevention of violence against women.
 She is an alumni of Leadership Tyler having participated in Class 30 and currently serves as the President of the Board of Directors for the Smith County Habitat for Humanity.